mgrabul/optimization_methods/optimizationmethods.md

 # Introduction

-This project explores the most common numerical optimization methods and algorithms, providing a comprehensive guide to understanding and solving optimization problems.
-It offers a gradual introduction to optimization, blending mathematical explanations with practical Python implementations.
-During the coding of the examples the recursive nature of the optimization methods is show by creating modular and reusable code.
-The coded examples rely on  heavaly on  the pythons capability for functional programing, expressing as close as possible the mathematical relations of the algorithams.
-The entire code can be executed using Jupyter Notebook or Google Colab.
+The book contains three chapters.
+It begins with a basic introduction to Python, followed by linear algebra concepts and their implementation in Python.
+In the final chapter, foundational optimization algorithms are introduced, where all previously explained concepts and developed algorithms are put to use.
+This structured progression allows readers to build essential Python skills for mathematical applications, establishing a solid foundation for understanding basic optimization algorithms.
+It also serves as a valuable introduction to using Python for various mathematical tasks and projects.

+Specific attention is maintained on a structured approach where the code is modular and reusable.
+The recursive nature of optimization methods is illustrated through this modular design, and Python's functional programming capabilities are leveraged by passing functions as arguments to define iteration logic, convergence criteria, and method-specific computations.
+This approach allows the mathematical relationships within each algorithm to be clearly represented, emphasizing both reusability and the structural similarities and differences across methods.
+The methods are developed gradually, with more complex techniques relying on functions initially crafted for simpler methods, reinforcing understanding through progressive complexity.

+The entire code is designed to be executed in Jupyter Notebook or Google Colab, offering readers an interactive environment to experiment with each optimization technique.
+This hands-on approach not only deepens understanding but also makes Python a practical tool for mathematical and optimization-based applications.

 \newpage
 # Python Introduction